jeremyhoman3/incident-response-docs/docs/before/different_roles.md

 ### What is it?

-A Subject Matter Expert (SME), sometimes called a "Resolver", is a domain expert or designated owner of a component or service that is part of the PagerDuty software stack.
+A Subject Matter Expert (SME), sometimes called a "Resolver", is a domain expert or designated owner of a component or service that is part of the Batteries Plus software stack.

 ### Why have one?